How to Define a Custom Number Format in Excel

 When defining a custom number format, you can combine these codes to create a format that meets your specific needs.

-Custom formant examples
+Custom format examples

 Here are some examples of custom number formats: